lammps/lammps/doc/src/Howto_amoeba.rst

 in simulations of water, organic molecules, and biomolecules including proteins, provided that parameterizations (force field files) are available for the systems you are interested in.
-Files in the LAMMPS potentials with a "amoeba" or "hippo" suffix can be used.
-The Tinker distribution and website may have other such files.
+Files in the LAMMPS potentials directory with a "amoeba" or "hippo" suffix can be used.
+The Tinker distribution and website may have other force field files.

 Note that currently, HIPPO can only be used for water systems, but HIPPO files for a variety of small organic and biomolecules are in preparation by the Ponder group.
-They will be included in the LAMMPS distribution when available.
+Those force field files will be included in the LAMMPS distribution when available.

 The :doc:`pair_style amoeba <pair_amoeba>` doc page gives a brief description of the AMOEBA and HIPPO force fields.
 Further details for